What is IBM Cloudant?

 Scalability

-Paid plans can be scaled up and down in the web UI or through our API to meet expected demand or to scale back during quiet times.
+Paid plans can be scaled up in the IBM Cloudant web UI or API to meet expected demand, or to scale down during quiet times.

 Cross-region sync